Choosing a Guest Speaker

 d.
 The INDUSTRY SPEAKER is a person with expertise in a particular industry who lectures on a specific topic.
 Industry speakers are generally not known for their entertainment or motivational value but are brought in to inform and take an in depth look at a particular topic.

+e.
+The PERFECT FIT SPEAKER is ideally what every group is looking for when hiring a speaker.
+But, there are some motivational speakers who have the talent, background, experience and versatility to truly be a perfect fit for many different types of industries and organizations.
 It is often difficult to classify these speakers as they tremendously funny, but not humorists, motivational in delivery but not in subject matter, Experienced in many industries without being a boring industry speaker and most of all they specialize in extensive pre-meeting research to deliver just the right message for each group.
 These speakers work closely with clients in a true partnership for a successful event.

-4. FEES: There is normally a correlation between a motivational speaker’s fee and the quality of the program.
+There is normally a correlation between a motivational speaker’s fee and the quality of the program.
 You would never think that a $3000 car might be similar to a $30,000 car.
 Just the same, you wouldn’t think that a $500 speaker might be similar to one who charges $5000.
 You normally get what you pay for.
-And consider this: You often pay many times more for the meal than for the speaker (on a per capita basis), when in fact the evening’s program is probably far more important than the meal.
-Consider the true value-per-person-attending when deciding on your program investment.

-5. INTERNET WEB SITE: A speaker’s web site will give you an instant “brochure” which may help you make a decision.
+A speaker’s web site will give you an instant “brochure” which may help you make a decision.
 This is especially valuable if your decision time frame is short.
 Speakers’ web sites should include video clips, clients lists and testimonials.
 A quality professional speaker will be easy to find on the internet and will generally appear on the first or second page of search results for the topic you are looking for.
-For example, When you search with the terms “keynote speaker”, “motivational speaker” or “sales speak” and can’t find the speaker you are considering, you should proceed with caution.

-6. TESTIMONIALS: Testimonials may give you an indication of quality.
+Testimonials may give you an indication of quality.
 You could ask for the names and phone numbers of three recent clients (who had the kind of program you need).
 Call them and ask questions.
 Read between the lines and listen for genuine enthusiasm in their voice when talking about their experience with the speaker.

-7. VIDEO SEGMENTS: All professional speaker should have video footage available on their website.
+All professional speaker should have video footage available on their website.
 Watch for genuine audience response, the ability to hold the audiences attention (Do you get bored just watching the footage?)

-9. VIEW A PERFORMANCE:
+VIEW A PERFORMANCE

 It might be possible to watch the speaker in a live performance before hiring.
 Although this is often not possible, you could ask.
 Most speakers will not “audition” for a single-date performance, but you might be able to attend someone else’s program. is probably the best way to really see the speaker’s style and content.

-10. PROFESSIONAL AFFILIATIONS: The fact that a speaker is a member of a professional association or the Chamber of Commerce may indicate a level of commitment to the art and business.
+The fact that a speaker is a member of a professional association or the Chamber of Commerce may indicate a level of commitment to the art and business.
 However, this may or may not have a relationship to the quality of their talk.

-11. AWARDS: This is somewhat like the category of professional affiliations.
+This is somewhat like the category of professional affiliations.
 Although awards are normally a good flag, you just never know the true significance of the award received by the speaker.
 Some awards are highly significant and others may be of minor importance.
 The awards of Certified Speaking Professional (CSP) and Council of Peers Award for Excellence (CPAE) are significant designations awarded by the National Speakers Association (NSA).
-The CSP indicates substantial professional experience.
-The CPAE indicates the highest level of professional speaking achievement.
-The Accredited Speaker (AS) designation by Toastmasters International indicates a professional level of platform excellence and has been awarded to less than 60 people worldwide.

-12. PERFORMER’S EXPERIENCE: How long has the motivational speaker been in the business?
+How long has the motivational speaker been in the business?
 Does the speaker speak full-time (earning a living as a speaker) or part-time (with a full-time day job)?
 These considerations may or may not have a great impact on the quality of the talk.

-13. CLEAN MATERIAL: You should not expect to have problems with off-color material when using a professional speaker.
+You should not expect to have problems with off-color material when using a professional speaker.
 If you have any subject material concerns, share them with your speaker.

-14. CUSTOMIZATION: While talking with the speaker, you may get a feel for his or her customization skills.
+While talking with the speaker, you may get a feel for his or her customization skills.
 What kind of questions is the speaker asking YOU about the audience or organizational culture?
 Not every talk needs customization but most professional speakers specialize in adding a personal touch.

-15. MEETING ROOM SETUP: Ask the speaker what you will need to provide at the meeting venue: Risers/platform, sound system, lighting, projection equipment etc. Many speakers will not speak from behind a lectern but prefer having an open platform from which to talk.
+Ask the speaker what you will need to provide at the meeting venue: Risers/platform, sound system, lighting, projection equipment etc. Many speakers will not speak from behind a lectern but prefer having an open platform from which to talk.
 Ensure that someone else, a band for example, does not set up in the space reserved for the speaker.
 Beware of tall centerpieces (balloons for example) as they will block the view of many in the audience.

-16. INTRODUCING THE SPEAKER: Normally, the introduction is an important part of the speaker’s talk.
+Normally, the introduction is an important part of the speaker’s talk.
 Most professional speakers will provide you with a written introduction in advance.
 Find someone in your organization who will be able to properly set the stage for the talk and get the program off to a good start.

 Selecting Your Guest Speaker Part II